qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

-2. For each mapping, decode the delta (or escape), update the cursor to the resulting absolute index, and store the binding `(target_index -> target_id)` in the corresponding kind's dictionary along with the introduced `profile_version` or `manifest_version`, **replacing any existing binding for the same index**.
+2. For each mapping, decode the delta (or escape), update the cursor to the resulting absolute index, and store the binding `(target_index -> target_id)` in the corresponding kind's dictionary, **replacing any existing binding for the same index**.
 If the previous binding was for a different `target_id`, the receiver SHALL also clear the routing-table slot at that index (release the entry, drop its back-reference on the previously-bound `User` or `Node` record); this handles the case where the sender has rebound the index to a new target after cooldown (Section 3.8).
-If the cached version for the new ID is older, schedule a profile or manifest fetch.
+Record the introduced version: for a user mapping, `profile_version` on the `User` record (schedule a profile fetch if fresher than cached, Section 11.5); for a node mapping, `advertised_version` on the `Node` record (a hint; if fresher than the committed `manifest_version`, trigger manifest synchronization, Section 10.8).
 3. For each entry, decode the delta (or escape), update the cursor,
    and:
     a.
 Look up the resolved absolute `target_index` in the